-Vermilion Behavioral Health Systems in Lafayette, Louisiana has been helping adolescents and adults in the community for over 30 years as the most comprehensive, free-standing provider of behavioral health services.
-Our 54-bed hospital provides adult specialty services, extended care substance abuse treatment, a military program (FLAGS), and is the region’s only provider of inpatient adolescent services.
+Vermilion Behavioral Health Systems in Lafayette, Louisiana has been helping the community for over 30 years as the most comprehensive, free-standing provider of behavioral health services.
+Our 54-bed hospital provides adult specialty services and extended care substance abuse treatment.
 At Vermilion’s treatment clinic, we recognize how physically and mentally exhausting the symptoms of schizophrenia can be.
 We also know that, due to your psychotic symptoms, you may be fearful and socially withdrawn, causing you to feel depressed and alone.
 While right now you may feel hopeless about the future, the staff at Vermilion can help you through this difficult time.
 Let us help you get your life back.

 Schizophrenia requires lifelong treatment, even at times when symptoms have diminished.
 Inpatient treatment clinics are known to be extremely successful at providing people with the thorough care they need in order to help them learn more about their schizophrenia and how to better manage their symptoms.
 Additionally, during times of crisis, inpatient hospitalization is usually the best choice because it ensures safety and gets patients started on the right path toward recovery.
 While medication is a major part of schizophrenia, it alone is usually not enough to fully control symptoms, which is why a treatment rehab that also provides a variety of therapeutic methods is going to be the most beneficial.Through a variety of different therapeutic approaches, inpatient clinics can help patients learn how to manage their symptoms and learn to live a more independent life.

-Types of Treatment offered at Vermilion Behavioral Health Systems
+Types of schizophrenia treatment offered at Vermilion Behavioral Health Systems in Lafayette, LA

 Upon arriving at Vermilion in Lafayette, each patient will complete an initial assessment where the staff will gather as much information about the individual as possible, such as currents needs for treatment, current level of functioning, and previous treatment history.
 Once this assessment is complete, it will be reviewed by one of our psychiatrists who will recommend the most appropriate level of care.
 If inpatient hospitalization is recommended, then the admission process is started immediately.
 At Vermilion’s treatment clinic, our main therapeutic model is rational emotive behavioral therapy (REBT), which is suited for both acute, short-term lengths of stay, as well as extended care and a full spectrum of disorders, including mental health and substance abuse.
 Some of the other forms of therapy you may participate in may include the following: